lmadem/16X16-Router/README.md

   #### The verification plan for Router 4X4

   <li> The idea is to build a robust verification environment in system verilog & UVM which can handle various testcases.
-The testcases has basic functionality checks, functional coverage hits, covering corner cases, erroneous cases, and error-injection checks</li>
+The testcases has basic functionality checks, functional coverage hits, and covering corner cases</li>

   #### Test Plan